JB BLUNK - CONTINUUM

 – Tie back hair

-An apron, cut-resistant gloves, and noise-canceling headphones will be provided before the workshop
+An apron, cut-resistant gloves, and ear protection will be provided before the workshop.

-Cost per session: €90 (duration 6 hours), payable on-site by check or cash
+Cost per session: €90 (6 hours); to be paid on-site by check or cash.

-Mathias Heinisch has a background in cabinetmaking.
-He designs and creates custom fittings and furniture for individuals, professionals, or artists.
-He primarily works with local woods and whenever possible, reclaimed wood (oak, walnut, cedar, boxwood, maple, ash).
-He also previously worked in a luthier workshop where he crafted and restored guitars.
+Mathias Heinisch has a cabinetmaking background.
+He designs and creates custom furniture and fittings for private individuals, businesses, or artists.
+He primarily works with local woods and, whenever possible, reclaimed wood (oak, walnut, cedar, boxwood, maple, ash).
+He has also worked in a luthier workshop where he built and restored guitars.

 Conference "Slow-Made"